Advanced Prototyping

 What will you learn?

-In PDF course, you will be exposed to theories, methods, and techniques on digitalisation, design automation, and digital fabrication.
-Learning activities will include lectures and workshops on 3D scanning, 3D modelling and parametric design tools (using Rhino Grasshopper), generative design (e.g. topology optimization), and digital fabrication technologies like 3D printing, laser cutting, and CNC milling.
-You will apply the knowledge and skills obtained on these topics in an individual prototyping assignment, related to developing a ‘personalized fit’ product.
+In the “Prototyping with/for Digital Fabrication” (PDF) course, you will be learn about theories, methods, and techniques on digitalisation, design automation, and digital fabrication.
+Learning activities will include lectures and workshops on 3D scanning, 3D modelling and parametric design tools (Rhino Grasshopper), generative design (e.g. topology optimization), and digital fabrication technologies like 3D printing, laser cutting, and CNC milling.
+You will apply the knowledge and skills obtained on these topics in an individual prototyping assignment, related to designing and prototyping a ‘personalized fit’ tool or wearable.

-In Q2, the obtained knowledge and skills of PDF and PER are synthesised in the Advanced Prototyping Project (APP).
-In this group project, you will build (multiple) prototype(s), though an iterative design approach.
-You will test and evaluate your prototypes, and eventually exhibit both results from your prototyping process and final prototype(s) at a public venue (e.g. central hall of IDE faculty).
-The course offers the opportunity to select a project from a broad range of real-world cases (with a real client), related to digital fabrication and/or emerging materials.
-In the APP course you will also gain experience, through hand-on workshops, with various relevant design methods and transferable skills, such as ‘user observation’, ‘interview techniques’, ‘material testing’, ‘product photography’, ‘video making’, and ‘pitching’.
+In Q2, the acquired knowledge and skills of PDF and PER will be deepened in the Advanced Prototyping Project (APP).
+In this group project, you build (multiple) prototype(s) through an iterative (and parallel) prototyping approach.
+You will test and evaluate your prototypes, and eventually exhibit both the results of your prototyping process and your final prototype(s) in a public location.
+The course allows you to choose a project from a wide range of ""real-world"" cases (with a company/research client), related to digital fabrication and/or extended reality technology.
+In the APP course you will also gain experience, through hand-on workshops, with various relevant design methods and transferable skills, such as ‘team dynamics, 'interview techniques', 'material testing', 'product photography', and 'video making'.

 Course overview